RyuuXS/Reforestation/README.md

-## What do you call a boy who stopped digging holes?
-Douglas.
+## How do locomotives know where they're going?
+Lots of training